I ask you this as one human being to another: How can you NOT like the Charlotte Bobcats?

 The best part of the video is Hubie Brown dismissing the play early with a "too late...too late".
 You can practically see him throwing his hands into the air, shaking his head at these cocky youngsters, and turning to see what old movie is on AMC.

-< Jordan Geary 5 comments
+Jordan Geary

 Categories: Black And Blue Jor, Boston Celtics, News, Orlando Magic